mofosyne/QuickMathJS/readme.md

 Hence one requirement for any contribution/improvements to this project is that users must be able to always copy and paste the calcuation and it's results.

 Also this project must always be usable without internet, so you can download it and use it as if it's a local app.
+[Click Here to head to the latest release](https://github.com/mofosyne/QuickMathsJS-WebCalc/releases/latest) and then download the source code and double click on `index.html` to start the app.

 ## Examples